-Ultimately, the Visitor Toll Pass will save renters as much as 80 percent compared to rental car toll programs, plus an additional 23 percent savings on tolls.
-For now, during the pilot program, you can reserve a Visitor Toll Pass for free for travel throughout Florida.
+The Visitor Toll Pass will typically save renters as much as 80 percent compared to rental car toll programs, plus an additional 23 percent savings on tolls.

 Non-Florida Toll Passes That Work in Florida

 You might already own a toll pass that will work in Florida.
 If so, it makes sense to bring it with you and use it in your rental car.
 Live in the South?
 If you have a portable transponder from either Georgia’s Peach Pass or North Carolina’s Quick Pass, you can use it in a rental car on a Florida trip.
 The Northeast’s E-ZPass now works throughout the Sunshine State, on roads operated by the Central Florida Expressway Authority and on Florida’s Turnpike.

 Florida Toll Passes

 The two main toll passes in Florida are the Florida DOT’s SunPass and the Central Florida Expressway Authority’s E-PASS.
 If you’re planning your trip in advance, the E-PASS is the better option because it’s free to order a single-use sticker transponder (a portable, reusable plastic transponder costs about $10) and you’ll pay a lower rate on some Orlando-area toll roads with the E-PASS compared to the SunPass.